What is Fiscal Sponsorship?

 How often can I request funds from my fiscal sponsorship account?

-We write checks approximately once a week.
-You can request funds when you are ready to spend them by filling out our official check request form.
+We release funds once a week.
+You can request funds when you are ready to spend them by filling out a disbursement request on the "my projects" page.

 Can I have funds transferred to my bank account instead of waiting for a check?